-Remember, the mentally strong are stingy with their time and energy.
-So why waste it on worrying about what others are doing?
-Feelings like jealousy and resentment aren’t just exhausting; they’re pointless.
+Mentally strong people are intentional about how they spend their time and energy, and they know it's futile to use it worrying about what others are doing.
+Feelings like jealousy and resentment aren’t just exhausting -- they’re essentially pointless.

-Instead, they appreciate others and celebrate their accomplishments with them.
-This creates optimism -- which is a win-win for everyone.
-According to a Harvard University study, a sense of optimism may be able to reduce the risk from dying of major causes, such as cardiovascular disease.
+The mentally strong appreciate others and celebrate their accomplishments with them, and that optimism is often a win-win for everyone.
+According to a Harvard University study, a sense of optimism may be correlated with a reduced risk from dying of major causes, such as cardiovascular disease.

-There are also health benefits associated with fear.
-This includes keeping your brain vigilant and alert, balancing bodily functions like your immune system and motivating you to accomplish goals.
+There are also health benefits associated with some levels of fear, including keeping your brain vigilant and alert, balancing bodily functions like your immune system and motivating you to accomplish goals.

 12. They respect, and even like, their competitors.

-Steve Jobs and Bill Gates had a love-hate relationship.
+Steve Jobs and Bill Gates reportedly had a strained relationship.
 However, both men ultimately supported and respected each other, with Gates once saying, "I’d give a lot to have Steve’s taste."
-Jobs admitted, "I admire him for the company he built — it’s impressive — and I enjoyed working with him.
+Jobs admitted, "I admire him for the company he built -- it’s impressive -- and I enjoyed working with him.
 He’s bright and actually has a good sense of humor."

 Becoming mentally strong doesn't happen overnight, but it's worth the journey.
-It can make you -- and your business -- resilient enough to withstand anything.
+It can make you -- and your business -- resilient enough to withstand anything life throws at you.